Toasterbirb/subst/README.md

 inv ; location                                   # Invert a conditional at the given location jmp ; location ; destination                     # Create a jmp instruction to the given location that jumps to the destination address
 ```

+> **Note**
+> The *location* value is an offset from the beginning of the file.
+This value may not always be equal to the absolute addresses of instructions that different disassemblers may show.
+If the thing you are trying to change doesn't get changed, this is most likely the culprit.

 # Example
 Imagine the following program:
 ```c